Yale-BIDS-Chen-Lab/FL_LLM_Med/README.md

 - To evaluate NER performance, run [evaluate.sh](evaluate.sh) by specifying fine-tuned models ('session_dir'), test set directory ('test_dir') and test files ('test_dir').
 - To evaluate RE performance, run [re_evaluate.sh](re_evaluate.sh) by specifying some parameters.

-All these evaluations will be donw by using [vllm_generator.py](src/command/vllm_generator.py) for model inference.
+All these evaluations will be done by using [vllm_generator.py](src/command/vllm_generator.py) for model inference.